FlorentF9/SOMperf/README.md

 **This package is in its early phase of development.
 SOM performance metrics have all been tested pretty well, but they may still contain bugs.
 Please report them in an issue if you find some.**

+If you found this library useful in your work, please cite following preprint:

+> Forest, Florent, Mustapha Lebbah, Hanane Azzag, and Jérôme Lacaille (2020).
+A Survey and Implementation of Performance Metrics for Self-Organized Maps. arXiv, November 11, 2020. https://doi.org/10.48550/arXiv.2011.05847.

 ## Installation

 This module was written for Python 3 and depends on following libraries: